BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/StatsGenerator.md

 ========

 ## Introduction ##
-In order to allow the user to quickly generate a set of statistics that can be used to create a synthetic microstructure, the “StatsGenerator” program was created.
-Using this program, the user can generate the necessary statistics that describe a microstructure and save those statistics to a DREAM3D file that can then be used in a DREAM3D pipeline to generate a synthetic microstructure.
+The *StatsGenerator* program was created to allow a user to quickly generate a set of statistics that can be used to create a synthetic microstructure.
+Using the program, the user can set all the necessary statistics to describe a microstructure and save those statistics to a DREAM3D file for use in a DREAM3D pipeline to generate a synthetic microstructure.
+The

 The main features are:

 + Describe the grain size distribution via a preset Gaussian distribution